Breast cancer recurrence; let’s talk about it.

 This is hard for many of us to adjust to partly because for years it’s been pounded into our heads that early detection is the holy grail when it comes to “beating” breast cancer.
 Again, this is in large part due to pink ribbon culture messaging hype.
 It’s not quite that simple.

-Now, we’re told the opposite.
+Now, we’re told the exact opposite.
 Early detection isn’t so important.
 No symptoms.
 No scans.
 No tests.

 Talk about a major shift, right?